ironcev/thp.im/_posts/2013-05-22-null-is-a-mystical-guardian.md

 hasCode: false
 image: "null-signs-in-minecraft.jpg"
 lastUpdatedOn: "2017-03-18T00:00:00+0100"
-twitter:
-  text: 'Explore the mystical personality of ''null'''
-facebook:
-  picture: 'null-is-a-mystical-guardian/null-requires-strength.png'
-  description: When null reaches the surface of your application
 ---
 ##Willkommen Null
 "What is this – null?" my good friend Čazim asked me when I helped him to create his profile on the Austrian Labor Agency web site.